eric070021/TFHE-GPU/README.md

 ### Prerequisites

-To successfully build and use **openFHE-GPU**, you need the following prerequisites:
+To successfully build and use **TFHE-GPU**, you need the following prerequisites:

 - CMake version 3.18 or higher
 - Supported host compiler (C++17 required)